Coinhouse Review – A Beginner’s Guide

 Eric Larcheveque and Thomas France initially launched ‘La Maison du Bitcoin’, a coworking space for digital currency and blockchain projects.
 It was a brick and mortar location that added an online exchange coinhouse.com

-Now completely rebranded as Coinhouse, the company operates a slick online trading platform and in-person exchanges in-store.
+Now completely rebranded as Coinhouse, the company operates as a streamlined online trading platform.

 In its quest to support people on their cryptocurrency investment journey, Coinhouse has expanded across Europe with over 200,000 customers.